 George E. Matelich has been a member of our Board since September 2006, a member of the board of directors of CA since June 2005 and a member of the board of directors of CA III since October 2007.
 He has also been a member of the board of directors of the managing general partner of the Partnership since October 2007.
-Mr. Matelich has been a managing director of Kelso & Company since 1989.
+Mr. Matelich has been a managing director of Kelso & Company since 1990.
 Mr. Matelich has been affiliated with Kelso since 1985.
 Mr. Matelich is a Certified Public Accountant and holds a Certificate in Management Consulting.
 Mr. Matelich received a B.A. in Business Administration from the University of Puget Sound and an M.B.A. from the Stanford Graduate School of Business.
 He is a director of Global Geophysical Services, Inc., Shelter Bay Energy Inc., Waste Services, Inc. and the American Prairie Foundation.
-He is also a Trustee of the University of Puget Sound.
+Mr. Matelich previously served as a director of FairPoint Communications, Inc. and Optigas, Inc. He is also a Trustee of the University of Puget Sound and a member of the Stanford Graduate School of Business Advisory Council.
+Mr. Matelich's long service as a director with us gives him invaluable insights into our history and growth and a valuable perspective of the strategic direction of our businesses.
+Additionally, his experience with other public companies provides depth of knowledge of business and strategic considerations.

 Steve A. Nordaker has been a member of our Board since June 2008.
 He has served as senior vice president finance of Energy Capital Group Holdings LLC, a development company dedicated to building, owning and operating gasification and IGCC units for the refining, petrochemical and fertilizer industries since June 2004.
 Mr. Nordaker has also worked as a financial consultant for various companies in the areas of acquisitions, divestitures, restructuring and financial matters since January 2002.
 From 1996 through 2001, he was a managing director at J.P.
 Morgan Securities/JPMorgan Chase Bank in the global chemicals group and global oil & gas group.
 From 1992 to 1995, he was a managing director in the Chemical Bank worldwide energy, refining and petrochemical group.
 From 1982 to 1992, Mr. Nordaker served in numerous banking positions in the energy group at Texas Commerce Bank.
 Mr. Nordaker was Manager of Projects for the Frantz Company, an engineering consulting firm from 1977 through 1982 and worked as a Chemical Engineer for UOP, Inc. from 1968 through 1977.
 Mr. Nordaker received a B.S. in chemical engineering from South Dakota School of Mines and Technology and an M.B.A. from the University of Houston.
-Mr. Nordaker is a director of Mallard Creek Polymers, Inc.
+Mr. Nordaker is a director of Mallard Creek Polymers, Inc. and Energy Capital Group Holdings LLC.
+Mr. Nordaker previously served as a director of The Plaza Group.
+Mr. Nordaker's extensive and varied experiences in the energy sector in combination with his financial services experience provides important insight and strategic planning for the Board as the Company moves forward in making critical decisions and long-term planning.
+His experiences are helpful to the Board in evaluation of diversification and finance related plans.
+His broad knowledge of finance, lending and credit markets is valuable to the Board's evaluation of liquidity and credit matters.